stephanielaurentjiong/FP-A-_Coding_Assignment/README.md

 ### Still having issues?
 - Make sure you followed each step exactly
 - Try restarting your terminal and starting over
-- Check that all files are in the cfo-copilot folder
+- Check that all files are in the FP-A-_Coding_Assignment folder

 ## 📞 Need Help?